-First, to understand the value of why a business (not only a tourism business) would want to operate sustainably, view the short video below:
+First, to understand the value of why a business (not only a tourism business) would want to calculate ROI sustainable tourism, view the short video below:

 By all accounts, Ireland has been moving toward sustainable tourism at a rapid pace.
 In the last decade, Ireland has developed sustainable tourism standards, a globally recognized eco-certification program, green travel marketing toolkits, and most recently, the Wild Atlantic Way touring route filled with agritourism food trails, naturalist-guided adventure activities and environmentally conscious boutique hotels.